Infosys says in process of resolving U.S. visa investigation

-BANGALORE (Reuters) - Indian IT firm Infosys Ltd (INFY.NS) said on Tuesday it was in the process of reaching a settlement with the U.S. government over the company’s alleged misuse of temporary business visas.
+BANGALORE, Oct 29 (Reuters) - Indian IT firm Infosys Ltd said on Tuesday it was in the process of reaching a settlement with the U.S. government over the company’s alleged misuse of temporary business visas.

 U.S. authorities have been investigating India’s second-largest information technology services exporter since 2011.